Zechariah 9 – A Humble King Conquers

 And she will be devoured by fire.

 a.
-The burden of the word of the LORD: The two oracles that make up the remainder of Zechariah (chapters 9 through 14) are undated, but many scholars believe they came from Zechariah’s old age.
-Most see this burden… against the land of Hadrach as fulfilled by the armies of Alexander the Great when he conquered this region.
+The burden of the word of the LORD: The two oracles that make up the remainder of Zechariah (Zechariah 9-14) are undated, but many scholars believe they came from Zechariah’s old age.
+Most see this burden…against the land of Hadrach as fulfilled by the armies of Alexander the Great when he conquered this region.
 The cities mentioned in Zechariah 9:1-7 trace Alexander’s march through the Promised Land in 332-331 B.C.

 b.
 Against Tyre and Sidon: These were the two major cities north of Israel, in the land of Lebanon.
 Tyre was an important commercial city that was thought to be impossible to conquer.
 The Assyrians laid siege against Tyre for five years but never conquered the city.
 Nebuchadnezzar tried for 13 years to conquer Tyre, but Alexander did it in seven months.